 The FAP will interfere with a ruling under appeal where:

 - there was a serious failure of process or reasoning that was likely to render the determination of the complaint unsafe or unsatisfactory in all the circumstances; or

 - relevant evidence which was not available at the time of the determination of the complaint, has since come to light which is likely to render the determination of the complaint unsafe or unsatisfactory in all the circumstances; or

 - the sanction determined was manifestly excessive or manifestly lenient in all the circumstances.

 An appeal is not an opportunity for an unsuccessful party, who has had a fair opportunity to make their case to someone else, to have another go at making their case.

-The FAP will not interfere with a decision just because it disagrees with it.
+The FAP will not interfere with a decision just because it disagrees with it, unless the case solely turns on the proper interpretation or effect of the Federal Party Constitution or rules made under it.
 It has not been entrusted with hearing the evidence and finding the facts.
 It will only interfere if the decision is one that no reasonable decision-making body would have reached on the available evidence, or vitiated by some serious failing (e.g. an unfair procedure), or is subsequently called into question by evidence that could not have reasonably been adduced at the time of the hearing.
 If it finds deficiencies in the procedure or reasoning, it will not interfere with a decision where it is highly likely that the outcome for the appellant would have been the same.

 What is the remedy in an appeal case?